 In this article we’ll discuss why Charlotte is worth considering to invest in the next year and beyond.
 But first, let’s take a look at some of the factors driving the real estate market in the Charlotte metropolitan area.

-With nearly 900,000 people in the City of Charlotte and almost 2.6 million residents in the metropolitan area, Charlotte and Mecklenburg County rank near the top for population growth in the U.S. A booming job market and increased diversification are just two of the many reasons why so many people and businesses are moving to Charlotte.
+With nearly 900,000 people in the City of Charlotte and over 2.6 million residents in the metropolitan area, Charlotte and Mecklenburg County have ranked near the top for population growth in the U.S. A job market that is quickly recovering and increased diversification are just two of the many reasons why so many people and businesses are moving to Charlotte.

 Key Population Stats:

 - Charlotte has a metropolitan population of nearly 2.6 million people, and is the 23rd-largest metro area in the U.S.

 - Population of Charlotte has grown by 1.74% year-over-year.

 - In 2019, Charlotte had a net migration of 7,810 people, while the net population growth in the City of Charlotte was 13,151 between 2017 and 2018.

 - 27% of the population in Charlotte is between the ages of 20 and 39, the perfect age group for real estate investors targeting the millennial renter.

 - Only four cities have grown faster than Charlotte, and today Charlotte has more people than Indianapolis.

 - In fact, Charlotte ranks fifth in the U.S. for population growth, according to local TV station WCNC.